Fox-ML-infrastructure/FoxML_Core/LEGAL/DECISION_MATRIX.md

 ## Key Principles

-### ✅ Free Use (No License Required)
+### ✅ AGPL v3 Use (No Commercial License Required)

-- Note: Personal use (individual, non-commercial) requires a commercial license
-- Non-commercial academic research at qualifying tax-exempt institutions
+- Open research and experimentation
+- Projects that can comply with AGPL copyleft requirements
+- Individual researchers and developers
+- Open-source contributors
+- **Note:** If you deploy as a service, you must publish modifications under AGPL v3

-See `LICENSE` for complete definition of free use.
+See `LICENSE` for complete AGPL v3 license terms.

-### ❌ Commercial License Required for Organizational Use
+### ❌ Commercial License Required for Proprietary Use

 ### ❌ Commercial License is REQUIRED for:
-1. **Any use within a business, organization, or commercial entity**
-2. **Any use that directly or indirectly supports revenue-generating activities**
-3. **Any use by employees, contractors, interns, or Affiliates in scope of their work**
-4. **Any use in any environment** (development, testing, staging, production) within a business context
-5. **Any experimental, proof of concept, or pilot project** within a business context
+1. **Proprietary internal use** (modifications must remain private)
+2. **Production trading systems** or operational infrastructure
+3. **Closed-source integrations** into proprietary systems
+4. **Hosted services** where you cannot comply with AGPL source disclosure requirements
+5. **Any deployment** where AGPL compliance is not possible

 ### 🚫 PROHIBITED under both licenses:
 1. **Building a Competing Infrastructure Service**